 Fear and Anxiety

 We all know what fear and anxiety feel like.
 The cold grip of tension down your spine, the knot in your stomach, the clenching of muscles that signal something is happening–and your body is preparing you for it.
 Whether we are responding to something real, like a dangerous animal in our midst, or something imagined, like the uncertainty that comes with great change, our brains respond to the call and help us kick into action.
 Experiencing fear and anxiety often, especially when not in present danger, is draining, both mentally and physically.
 This fatigue can leave us vulnerable to relapse and other unhealthy decisions.
-So how can we reduce fear and anxiety, especially in recovery?
+So how can we begin reducing fear and anxiety, especially in recovery?

 As defined by Steimer (2002), anxiety is “a psychological, physiological, and behavioral state induced in animals and humans by a threat to well-being or survival, either actual or potential.”
 What happens in the physiological body and psychological mind when anxiety is present includes increased reactivity to people or situations.
 In fact, Schwartz (2018) talks about how, during this anxious fight/flight/freeze mode our body and mind go into, our digestive system begins to shut down, our ears are only able to hear certain pitches and we become hypervigilant to anything that is a perceived threat around us.
 Our body goes into this fight/flight or freeze state in order to help us cope with life-threatening situations.